microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 **Task**                               | **Traditional**                                                                                                                                                       | **DMF**
 -------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Data used by Driver (Device Context)   | All data is held in the Device Context and accessible to all code.                                                                                                    | Each Module can only access its own data.
-The Client specific code and other Modules cannot access other Modules' data.
+Data used by Driver (Device Context)   | All data is held in the Device Context and is accessible to all code.                                                                                                    | Each Module can only access its own data.
+The Client-specific code and other Modules cannot access other Modules' data.
 Modules cannot access the Client Driver's data.
-Callbacks                              | Callbacks are sent by WDF to the Client Driver which then must execute proper code for each code block as needed.                                                     | Callbacks are sent by WDF to DMF.
-DMF dispatches those callbacks to each Module as well as the Client Driver.
-Each Module is responsible for handling the callback for its own needs.
-The Client Driver and other Modules do not have any idea if or how Modules handle callbacks.
+Callbacks                              | WDF sends callbacks to the Client Driver, which must execute proper code for each code block as needed.                                                     | WDF sends callbacks to DMF.
+DMF dispatches those callbacks to each Module and the Client Driver.
+Each Module handles the callback for its own needs.
+The Client Driver and other Modules have no knowledge of whether or how other Modules handle callbacks.
-Locking                                | The Client Driver is responsible for locking and synchronizing all the code blocks and the Device Context.
-The Client Driver is responsible for creating the locks.   | The Client Driver is only responsible for locking its own code and data in its Device Context.
+Locking                                | The Client Driver is responsible for locking and synchronizing all code blocks and the Device Context.
+The Client Driver must create the locks.   | The Client Driver is only responsible for locking its own code and data in its Device Context.
 Each Module has its own lock and is responsible for locking its own code and data.
-Code Visibility                        | Any code can easily call any code block in any order.                                                                                                                 | Client Driver can **only** call the top-level Modules.
+Code Visibility                        | Any code can easily call any code block in any order.                                                                                                                 | The Client Driver can **only** call top-level Modules.
 Child Modules can **only** be called directly by immediate Parent Modules.
 WDF/WDM access                         | Full access.                                                                                                                                                          | Full access.
 Code reuse                             | Difficult and requires careful planning.
-Interfaces will most likely not be the same.                                                                                 | Easy and requires does no additional planning.
-Interfaces are already defined and always the same.
+Interfaces will most likely differ.                                                                                 | Easy and requires no additional planning.
+Interfaces are already defined and always consistent.

-Of course, it is possible to design a traditional driver that acts like a DMF driver.
-It requires careful planning and expert device driver programmers.
-Also, it requires a lot of code to be written that would not normally be present in a device driver.
-For this reason, drivers are rarely designed with all the above features that a DMF driver has.
+You can design a traditional driver that acts like a DMF driver, but this requires careful planning, expert device driver programmers, and significant additional code that would not normally be present.
+For this reason, drivers are rarely designed with all the features that a DMF driver has.

 DMF Container Driver
 --------------------

-In this type of driver, there is no specific Client Driver code other than to instantiate DMF Modules and potentially handle Module specific callbacks.
+In this type of driver, there is no specific Client Driver code other than to instantiate DMF Modules and potentially handle Module-specific callbacks.
 There is no Device Context.
-The DMF Modules act *like* small drivers and perform all their work (driver's "business logic") individually without knowledge of the other Modules.
-All the Modules receive WDF callbacks as if they were a normal WDF driver. *Note: This type of Client Driver has **no** Device Context.
+The DMF Modules act like small drivers and perform all their work (the driver's "business logic") individually without knowledge of the other Modules.
+All Modules receive WDF callbacks as if they were a normal WDF driver. *Note: This type of Client Driver has **no** Device Context.
 However, each Module has its own Context.*